 Garnishes are the best way to customize your chili to your specific taste!
-Feel free to keep it safe, or get creative and load your chili up with all the fixings!
+Feel free to keep it safe, or get creative and load up your chili with all the fixings!

-The best toppings for bean chili:
+The best toppings for bean chili

 What to eat with vegetarian chili?

-Is bean chili healthy?
+Is vegetarian chili healthy?

 Vegetarian three bean chili is a wonderful healthy meal option!
 It is packed with good-for-you ingredients and a great way to sneak more vegetables into one meal!